 All right, our How to build a PC guide is so very nearly over.
 Just a couple more steps and you’ll be home free.
 In this article, we’ll be installing some storage for all those lovely games you’ve got waiting to play.
 I’ll mainly be covering traditional 2.5in SATA SSDs and 3.5in HDDs here, but fret not if you’ve gone down the fancy NVMe route – I’ll show you how to do that as well.
-Of course, if you need some help picking your SSD, then head over to our best SSD for gaming article for more info.
+Of course, if you need some help picking your SSD, then head over to our round of our favourites.

 Step 1: Where you end up installing your storage devices can vary a lot depending on what type of case you have.
 A lot of cases tend to have a stack of drive bays on the right hand side that have little slide-out trays in them, while others let you mount them directly onto the back of the panel behind your motherboard (as above).